Germany–Sweden relations: World Wars and interwar period

-During the First World War (1914-1918) Sweden was neutral towards Germany.
-In the times of the Weimar Republic (1918-1933) Sweden was economically dependent on Germany.
+In the times of the Weimar Republic (1918–1933) Sweden was economically dependent on Germany.
 One of the important customer countries of Sweden in terms of iron ore was Germany.
 Moreover, a lot of German large companies acquired significant stock options of Swedish companies.
 In 1926 the trade and shipping treaty between the two countries was cancelled by Germany, because of disadvantages for German agrarian economy.
 In Sweden, the reorientation from German to Anglo-American culture had begun after the First World War.
 But still the upper classes of Sweden derived their culture and inspiration from the German universities, conservatories and art centers.
 In the interwar period the Swedish import of German literature had an important role.

 The domestic political development of Germany, especially the rapid increase of the influence of National Socialism in the German policy after 1930, was observed with big interest by Sweden.
 The Swedish press adopted a distanced and critical attitude towards National Socialism which caused disgruntlements between the German-Swedish relations.
 While Germany was influenced by National Socialism, Sweden was a country with a social democratic government.

-In autumn 1932 Hermann Göring, the president of the Reichstag at that time, complained to Karl Albert Damgren, the press responsible of the Swedish delegation, in Berlin about the style of the reporting in the Swedish press in relation to National Socialism.
-The Nazi seizure of power at 30 January 1933 created problems between Germany and Sweden.
-Frederic Hans von Rosenberg complained about a Swedish article in the “Social-Demokraten.”
+In autumn 1932, Hermann Göring, the president of the Reichstag at that time, complained to Karl Albert Damgren, the press responsible of the Swedish delegation, in Berlin about the style of the reporting in the Swedish press in relation to National Socialism.
+The Nazi seizure of power on 30 January 1933 created problems between Germany and Sweden.
+Frederic Hans von Rosenberg complained about a Swedish article in the "Social-Demokraten".
 He said that the article contained wrong and exaggerated information.
 But Sweden was also attacked by the German press.

-In the years that followed (1934-1937) the Swedish-German relations occurred a quiet phase.
+In the years that followed (1934–1937), the Swedish-German relations occurred a quiet phase.
 The German government circles expressed their interest in friendly contact with Sweden.
 Sweden declared in the Second World War again its neutrality.
 But Arvid Richert, the Swedish envoy in Berlin expressed his apprehension that Sweden could be involved in the war.
 He advised Sweden that they had to show resistance and attention in relation to statements about Germany to protect their country.

+Post-war period

 The post war period of Sweden was characterized by continuity.
 From Sweden's point of view there was no need for analyzing of their behavior during the National Socialism.
 It did not need a construction of parliamentary democracy or a constitutional reform.
 But one of Sweden's strategies after the war was the rejection of all things which was associated with National Socialism.
 Thus militaristically and nationalistically currents were opposed and Anglo-American values of modernity and rationality were benefited.

-Political relations

-Germany takes an important role in the Swedish foreign affairs because of its political and economic strength.
-The cooperation between the two countries becomes apparent in various sections.
-The bilateral relations are broadly problem-free.
+In July 2022, Germany fully approved Sweden's application for NATO membership.